How Rubber Bands Are Made: The Complete 8-Step Manufacturing Process

 Step 6 - Vulcanization (Baking)

-Vulcanization is the most chemically significant step in rubber band manufacturing — and the one that creates the elastic performance buyers depend on.
+Here, we have the vulcanization process of rubber bands explained: it is the most chemically significant step in rubber band manufacturing - and the one that creates the elastic performance buyers depend on.

 During vulcanization, sulfur molecules form cross-links between the long polymer chains of natural rubber, creating a three-dimensional molecular network.
 This network is what gives rubber bands their characteristic snap-back elasticity: the ability to stretch and return to their original shape without permanent deformation.